sblisesivdin/dehapad/development.md

 ### CHANGELOG

 #### Development version
+* Version 7 will be totally re-written in Python.
+Version 6 was the latest version that was written in Pascal.

+#### Version v.6.00 - April 21st, 2021
 * Sidebar behaviour is changed to a fullpage distraction-free mode.
+It was a major change in the code.
+* Necessary changes in the README.txt and session.ini files.

 #### Version v.5.00 - April 21st, 2020
 * Import image (BMP2ASCII-Art)